koechg2022/Simple-Networking/README.md

                 DLLs are in:
                     /mingw64/bin

+        5.)
+If you want to compile using powershell, you'll have to link the path to where the MSYS2 compiler is located and where the [OpenSSL](https://openssl-library.org/) compiler is installed (In step 3, the MSYS2 compiler was installed along with openssl).
+                In my CMakeLists.txt file, I have the commented out line that links the [OpenSSL](https://openssl-library.org/) root directory location (this could be different on your machine).
+But I also linked the location where MSYS2 installed OPENSSL and the MSYS2 compiler (C:\mingw64\mingw64\bin) to the path variable in system environment.

 Then in CMakeLists.txt, if you want the compiler to find the OpenSSL library, be sure to include these lines, no matter what system is being used: